internet-of-plants/iop/README.md

 - Using too many static variables/too much heap allocation

     We use a lot of static variables to store long-living objects (or very heavy ones), that are important to the core.
 Like ESP servers and clients.
 That allows us to have only one instance ever, and avoid stack-overflows or allocation failures to store those heavy objects that are very important.
-It also helps us determining a rough number for the minimum memory needed.
+It also helps us determining a rough number for the minimum memory needed for the entire toolset.

     We also avoid storing big things in the stack because the stack is super small.
 It's easier to heap allocate and deal with the allocation failure, than to have a stack-overflow reseting the board.

-    The only problem those heap allocations may cause is heap fragmentation, we have taken great care to avoid it, but we have been thinking about buffer re-usage and how to reuse allocations.
+    The only problem those heap allocations may cause is heap fragmentation, we have taken great care to avoid it, but we have been thinking about buffer re-usage and how to remove allocations.
 Also making them early, so we aren't get by surprise by the lack of memory.
 Everything big in static memory means a simple static analyzer can catch memory problems.

     This is a big problem in multi-core systems, as the statics have to actually be thread-locals (or when using preemptive/time-slicing schedulers).
 So be ware if trying to port it to ESP32 (or to ESP8266 FreeRTOS SDK).